testla-project/testla-screenplay-playwright-js/docs/screenplay_pattern_overview/screenplay_pattern.md

 ## The design principle

-The design principle behind the Screenplay Pattern is simple but might forever change the way you look at test automation:
+The design principle behind the Screenplay Pattern is simple but might change the way you look at test automation:
 > [!IMPORTANT]
 > Automated acceptance tests should use your domain language to clearly express what activities the actors interacting with your system need to perform in order to accomplish their goals.